The IoT Forensics Challenge will span the DFRWS 2017 and 2018 Conferences.

 As stated above, this competition is for open source tools and, in the interest of open competition, DFRWS may publish the actual submissions along with test results.
 Beyond that, DFRWS will make no further attempts to distribute the solutions.

-- First Prize: DFRWS will provide free conference registration to our 2017 conference for up to two members of the winning team.
+- First Prize: DFRWS will provide free conference registration to one of our 2018 conferences for up to two members of the winning team.

 - Grand prize: DFRWS will award an additional $1,000 cash prize to the winners, if their solution exhibits all the attributes of a field-ready tool with the necessary robustness and performance.